Bigbentwo/sashimi/README.md

 # A primitive tool for encryption.

+## Properties it should have
+- Encrypted data indistinguishable from noise
+- Salted keys
+- Multiple files
+- Nested containers for hidden containers

 ## Prototype idea
 0. Generate entropy from ChaCha20Rng and getrandom
 1. Custom memory intensive hash function based on SHA3